 A: Unlike various other competitions, we don’t limit the number of students who can attend per country.
 There is no field cap on the number of students who can compete.

-A: Unfortunately, no. There will not be an opportunity for anyone who graduated high school prior to 2024 to compete, with the exception of students whose academic calendars correspond to the Jan-Dec. year (e.g. students in certain Southern Hemisphere countries), and who graduated at the end of the 2023 academic year.
-These students may compete even if they have started university in early 2024.
+A: Unfortunately, no. There will not be an opportunity for anyone who graduated high school prior to 2026 to compete, with the exception of students whose academic calendars correspond to the January-December year (e.g. students in certain Southern Hemisphere countries), and who graduated at the end of the 2025 calendar year.
+These students may compete even if they have started university in early 2026.

 Q: Do I have to attend with my school academic team or quiz bowl team?